Parsec-2023/Parsec_AstroPi_2022-23/README.md

 *Initialisation*
 - Initialise the first objects and variables, such as the start time of the program, the *SenseHat*, get the path of the containing folder;
 - Open the *log* file or create it if it does not exist;
-- At the beginning of the main() function, the header of the *csv* file is defined;
+- At the beginning of the main() function, the header of the *CSV* file is defined;
-	> We will collect every parameter that the *SenseHat* is capable of, and the *csv* header will be:
+	> We will collect every parameter that the *SenseHat* is capable of, and the *CSV* header will be:
 	Date[DD/MM/YYYY],Time[UTC-24H],Altitude[m],Latitude[Deg],Longitude[Deg],Yaw[Deg],Pitch[Deg],Roll[Deg],xAcceleration[g],yAcceleration[g],zAcceleration[g],xMag[µT],yMag[µT],zMag[µT],xω[rad/s],yω[rad/s],zω[rad/s],Temperature[°C],Pressure[hPa],Humidity[%]
-- The *csv* file for saving the data collected by the *SenseHat* is opened or created if it does not exist;
+- The *CSV* file for saving the data collected by the *SenseHat* is opened or created if it does not exist;
 - A folder to contain the pictures, `...\Pictures`, is created if it does not exist;
-- The *csv writer* and the *PiCamera* are initialised;
+- The *CSV writer* and the *PiCamera* are initialised;
 - Some variables that will be needed later are created;

 *Main loop*